sylumer/automators/Organisations/Apple.md

 - **2010** - iPad was introduced, defining a new category of smart mobile devices.
 - **2011** - Tim Cook succeeded Steve Jobs as CEO of Apple.
 - **2015** - Apple Watch was launched, entering the wearable tech market.
-- **2020** - Apple transitioned its Mac computers from Intel processors to its custom-designed Apple silicon chips, starting with the M1 chip.
+- **2020** - Apple transitioned its Mac computers from Intel processors to its custom-designed [[Apple Silicon]] chips, starting with the M1 chip.
 - **2023** - Apple introduced the Vision Pro, a high-end AR headset aimed at developers.

 # Notes